Compare term deposit rates in New Zealand

 - Encourages good savings habits – a term deposit is locked in, so without the hassle of breaking it and incurring penalties, having the money invested (and rolling it over when the term ends) keeps your finances in order.

-- You can’t access your money until the term ends – this means you’ll need to budget accordingly and have enough money
+- You can’t access your money until the term ends – this means you’ll need to budget accordingly and have enough money to cover your expenses

 - You can’t add to the term deposit while it’s invested – savings accounts allow and encourage you to keep saving, but term deposits are fixed until maturity.
 If you want to save more, you’ll need a savings account.